 Joseph L. Schafer and John W. Graham.
 Missing data: Our view of the state of the art.
 Psychological Methods, 7(2):147–177, 2002.

 Jaap P.L Brand.
 Development, implementation and evaluation of multiple imputation strategies for the statistical analysis of incomplete data sets.
 Erasmus Universiteit Rotterdam, 1999.

-Package rms.
+Package rms. (this needs to be improved.
+It is not difficult.)